grumlimited/geocalc/README.md

 ### Calculating a rectangular area around a point

-This is useful when, having a reference point, and a large set of other points, you need to figure out which ones are, say, 3000 meters away.
+This is useful when, having a reference point, and a large set of other points, you need to figure out which ones are at most, say, 3000 meters away.

 While this only gives an approximation, it is several order of magnitude faster than calculating the distances from each point in the set to the reference point.